jittania/reference-sheets/python_fundamentals.md

 ## **Dictionaries (Hash Maps/Tables) & Sets**

-A **dictionary (also called hash map or hash table)** must have a key that is **immutable**, i.e. a string or tuple.
-Fun trick: in Python, if you want to use an array i.e. list (immutable) as a hash key, you can convert it to a **tuple** with `tuple(arr)` or to a string of comma-separated values, since both tuples and strings are immutable.
+A **dictionary (also called hash map or hash table in other languages)** must have a key that is **immutable**, i.e. a string or tuple.
+Fun trick: in Python, if you want to use an array i.e. list (mutable) as a hash key, you can convert it to a **tuple** with `tuple(arr)` or to a string of comma-separated values, since both tuples and strings are immutable.
 This can come in handy if you want to create a key from an ordered collection of elements, since arrays/lists can be sorted and maintain their order.

-A **set** uses the same mechanism for hashing keys into integers as a dictionary, except that sets do not map their keys to anything: a set is just a collection of unique keys (basically a dictionary without values).
+A **set (also called a hash set in other languages)** uses the same mechanism for hashing keys into integers as a dictionary, except that sets do not map their keys to anything: a set is just a collection of unique keys (basically a dictionary without values).
 Sets are more convenient to use when you only care about checking if elements exist.
 You can add, remove, and check if an element exists in a set all in O(1) time.

 Declaration: a hash map is declared like any other variable.
 The syntax is {}